carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/04-sharing-environments.md

 ~~~

 Once your project folder is created, create `environment.yml` using your favourite editor for instance `nano`.
-Finally create a new conda environment:
+Finally create a new Conda environment:

 ~~~
 $ conda env create --name project-env --file environment.yml